-Advances in technology isn’t just limited to the big stuff!
+Advances in technology aren’t just limited to the big stuff!
 Even Christmas lights have gotten an overhaul in recent years, and each year more and more homeowners choose to upgrade their decorations.
+Traditional filament-based Christmas lights are being phased out and replaced with LED Christmas lights and solar Christmas lights.

 You may be considering upgrading your Christmas decorations and have been wondering which is the best choice for your home.
 Both LED and solar Christmas lights have their pros and cons and choosing which is the best fit for you can be confusing.
 Below we’ll lay out the pros and cons of both so you can make an informed decision.